Team

 Jacob Smessaert

-Jacob Smessaert is a PhD-candidate on the NWO-funded VIDI project on UNMAKING.
+Jacob Smessaert was a PhD-candidate on the NWO-funded VIDI project on UNMAKING.
 He holds a double degree in agronomic sciences (University of Liège, Belgium) and political ecology (AgroParisTech, France).
-He graduated with a thesis on the commodification of nature and the ways in which politicizing nature might open new perspectives for alternative collective futures.
-Within the UNMAKING project, Jacob will work on grassroots innovations as agents of societal transformation towards sustainability, with an empirical focus on Spain and the Netherlands.
+He graduated with an MSc thesis on the commodification of nature and the ways in which politicizing nature might open new perspectives for alternative collective futures.
+Jacob successfully defended his PhD thesis in September 2024.

 Learn more about Jacob’s PhD research project here.